Skip to main content

 I just finished my Junior year.
 Can I do my last year at USC?

 Unfortunately, it doesn’t work that way.
 Although we have no limit to the number of units you can complete before transferring to USC, you must complete at least 64 units (1/2 the normal required units for an undergraduate degree) at USC to get a degree from USC.
-This will usually take 2 years.
+This will usually take 2 years, but it can take longer for some students.

 I am a current student at USC and I would like to change my major to engineering.
 Do I need to go through the admission process?